 Configuration to avoid: Some devices can be configured to disable WiFi Multi Media (WMM) or 802.11e.
 Doing so will disable 11n rates and thereby decrease performance—eliminating 802.11ac performance.

-Suggested Configuration: We advise that these devices be configured to enable WMM/802.11e for best performance.
+Suggested Configuration: It is advisable that these devices be configured to enable WMM/802.11e for best performance.